Kansas Bicycle Information

 This map of the Kansas State Highway System shows ranges of daily traffic volume and the availability of paved shoulders, three feet wide or greater.
 This information is intended to assist experienced bicyclists in selecting a route based on their preferences for bicycling either on the highway or on the shoulder.
 Bicyclists should also be advised that speed limits are 70 mph on most four-lane divided state highways.
 Cross state bicycle routes were identified based on the frequency of sections along the routes which have paved shoulders and low/moderate traffic volumes.

-BICYCLISTS ARE NOT ALLOWED ON THE INTERSTATE SYSTEM IN KANSAS
+BY LAW, BICYCLISTS ARE NOT ALLOWED ON THE INTERSTATE SYSTEM IN KANSAS

 Any inclusion of a suggested route on this map does not certify it to be a safe bicycle route.
 The Kansas State Highway System was not designed for bicycle touring and has no special provisions for bicyclists.
 Bicyclists using this map assume the risk for their own safety when bicycling on the routes indicated on this map.